electron-react-boilerplate/electron-react-boilerplate/README.md

 ## Run

 Start the app in the `dev` environment.
-This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a server sends hot updates to the renderer process:
+This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a server that sends hot updates to the renderer process:

 ```bash
 $ npm run dev